S-Temple/637Assignment5/Assignment5-ReportTemplate.md

 # Assessment Using Reliability Growth Testing

+## Result of model comparison (selecting top two models)

+The only models that I could get working were geometric and littlewood.

+## Result of range analysis (an explanation of which part of data is good for proceeding with the analysis)

+## Plots for failure rate and reliability of the SUT for the test data provided

 ![](./media/geometric.PNG)

 ![](./media/littlewood.PNG)

+## A discussion on decision making given a target failure rate

-# A discussion on the advantages and disadvantages of reliability growth analysis
+## A discussion on the advantages and disadvantages of reliability growth analysis

 Reliability Growth Analysis (RGA) is a vital method used in assessing system reliability, offering several advantages and some notable disadvantages.
 One significant advantage of RGA is its ability to track the reliability of a system over time, providing insights into how modifications and improvements affect the system's performance.
 This iterative approach allows engineers to identify failure modes and implement corrective actions, thus enhancing system reliability incrementally.
 Moreover, RGA helps in planning maintenance and predicting future failures, which can be crucial for budgeting and logistics in industries where uptime is critical.